vsrinivas/fuchsia/development/languages/rust/README.md

   by other targets.
 - [`rustc_binary`][target-binary-rustc] defines an executable.

+The [garnet/examples/rust][rust-examples] directory has some examples of Rust packages that use these targets, as do the [Rust FIDL examples][fidl-tutorial].

 These GN targets do not require a `Cargo.toml` file, as they are not built with Cargo during a normal build of Fuchsia.
-However, a `Cargo.toml` file can be created for these targets by running `fx gen-cargo path/to/target:label`.
+However, a `Cargo.toml` file can be created for these targets by running
+`fx gen-cargo path/from/fuchsia/root/to/target:label`.
 In order to generate a Cargo.toml, there must have first been a successful build of Fuchsia which included the target.
 Generating `Cargo.toml` files is useful for integration with IDEs such as Intellij and VSCode, and for using the [`fargo`][fargo] tool to build and test targets without going through a full GN build and run cycle each time.

+You can also run unit tests on connected devices using `fx`, with the `fx run-test {package name}_{bin or lib}_test_rustc` command, assuming your package in `BUILD.gn` has `with_unit_tests = true`.

+## Style

+We don't currently have a style guide for Rust, but you should run [`rustfmt`][rustfmt-install] before submitting.
+We mostly use the rustfmt defaults, but have a couple [custom settings][rustfmt-toml].

 ## Building With a Custom Toolchain